ajorgensen89/project4/README.md

 ## Agile

-The Agile Tool used to develope this project was on Github's Project Board.
-A Project can be added to a repository, and then Issues can be built up from here to develop steps of ToDo list, In Progress list or Done status.
-These Issues can carry 'User Stories' and can be created into separate categories such as importment, could do, done or not done.
+The Agile Tool used to develop this project was on Github's Project Board.
+A Project can be added to a repository, and then Issues can be built up from here to make a todo list, in progress list or done list.
+These Issues can carry 'User Stories', to create separate categories such as importment, could do, done or not done.
 User Stories can be broken down into many more catergories.
 Templates for Issues can be edited and created to suit certain needs, such as 'User Stories' for this project.<br>

 Filled in Template for Issues.<br>
 ![User Story Template](media/readme-images//USFull.png)<br>